-It is important to note that this models even if more flexible it is still very restrictive, as it can be seem this model is even more rarely use in the practice and again, it only use when the CRS model cant not be used.
+It is important to note that this model, even if more flexible, it is still very restrictive.
+As it can be seen, it is even more rarely use in the practice and again, it is only used when the CRS model cant not be used.
 For the proper implementation of this model, refer to [@Sanchez-Cabeza2012].

 CRS